-- (1) 32/19.
-The semester hours required in a teaching field, including at least 32 semester hours of credit in a teaching field with at least 19 semester hours of upper-division credit.
-Additional information is provided in Rule 290-3-3-.01(54). - (2) Academic Major.
-The specialized area of study in a discipline that meets the institution's requirements for an Arts and Sciences major and is on the individual's official transcript.
-For the purpose of program approval, the major must require a minimum of 32 semester hours of credit with at least 19 semester hours of upper-division credit.
-All teaching field specific courses required in the Arts and Sciences major (e.g., the biology courses listed for an academic major in biology) must appear on the approved program checklist.
-This requirement applies to certification for secondary (6-12), middle school (4-8), and P-12.
-(The intent of this definition is to designate majors outside the department/school/college of education.)
-The academic major must be open to persons not pursuing certification.
-Programs in early childhood education, elementary education, health education, career and technical education, physical education, and special education do not require an academic major but do require at least 32 semester hours of credit in the teaching field with at least 19 semester hours of upper-division credit.
-See Rule 290-3-3-.32 for information pertaining to music. - (3) Alabama Educator Certification Assessment Program (AECAP).
+- 30/18 and 4 x 12.
+Class B programs require a teaching field, including at least 30 semester hours of credit with at least 18 semester hours of upper-division credit.
+Additional information is provided in Rule 290-3-3-.01(54).
+Some Class B programs also require 12 semester hours of general studies credit in each of four disciplines: English language arts, mathematics, science and social studies. - (2) Academic Major.
+The specialized area of study in a discipline.
+For the purpose of program approval, the major must require a minimum of 30 semester hours of credit with at least 18 semester hours of upper-division credit.
+A college or university may choose to require the courses in the comparable Arts and Science type major or may require any combination of courses in the teaching field.
+This requirement applies to all certification age or grade spans: Prekindergarten (birth to age 4), early childhood (P-3), elementary (K-6), middle level (4-8) secondary (6-12), and all grades (P-12). - Alabama Educator Certification Assessment Program (AECAP).
 The statewide testing program required by the Alabama State Board of Education.
 Electronic score reports must be submitted directly from the testing service to the Alabama State Department of Education.
 Applicants must meet the requirements in effect at the time an application is received in the Alabama State Department of Education.
-Additional information is provided in the current Educator Certification Chapter of the Alabama Administrative Code. - (a) Three Basic Skills Assessments in Reading, Writing, and Mathematics.
+Specific information regarding current test and score requirements for all areas of certification may be found in the Educator Assessment Policies Manual A and the Educator Assessment Policies Manual B. These manuals are located on the Alabama State Department of Education web page.
+Additional information is provided in the current Educator Certification Chapter of the Alabama Administrative Code. - Three Basic Skills Assessments in Reading, Writing, and Mathematics.
 ACT WorkKeys was the testing vendor for the Basic Skills Assessment from 2003 until 2017.
 The ACT WorkKeys Basic Skills Assessment underwent one major change during this timeframe in 2012; however, due to the test being offered by the same vendor, the ALSDE allowed a combination of the test issued under the Alabama Perspective Teacher Testing Program (2003-2012) and the test issued under the Alabama Educator Certification Testing Program (2012-2017).
 Beginning September 1, 2013, successful passage of the three basic skills assessments became a precondition for unconditional admission to a Class B program or an Alternative Class A program.
-On September 1, 2017, the Educational Testing Services (ETS) Praxis Core Academic Skills for Educators Tests replaced the ACT WorkKeys as the Basic Skills Assessment recognized in Alabama.
-Like the ACT WorkKeys, the Praxis Core also consists of three areas: Reading, Writing and Mathematics.
+September 1, 2017, the Educational Testing Services (ETS) Praxis Core Academic Skills for Educators Tests replaced the ACT WorkKeys as the Basic Skills Assessment recognized Like the ACT WorkKeys, the Praxis Core also in Alabama. consists of three areas: Reading, Writing and Mathematics.
 All three areas must be passed to fulfill Basic Skills requirements.
+Effective April 17, 2019, Praxis Core was rescinded as a requirement for unconditional admission to an Alternative Class A program.
+Effective August 15, 2020, Praxis Core is no longer required for unconditional admission to a Class B program.